-Severe nuclear atypia was found to drastically reduce overall survival, and a low mitotic count, which means that few cells are dividing and spreading, indicated the highest overall survival.
+Severe nuclear atypia was found to drastically reduce overall survival.
+A low mitotic count, which means few cells are dividing and spreading, indicated the highest overall survival.
 Using this information, the researchers developed a three-tier nuclear grade score that divides patients into the following prognostic groups:

 |Grade||Median Overall Survival|

-The results of this study also showed tumor cell's chromatin, which is a combination of nuclear DNA and protein, was also linked to survival.
+The results of this study also linked tumor cell chromatin, which is a combination of nuclear DNA and protein, to survival.